-Canada is home to some of the best snowshoeing destinations anywhere in the world.
+Canada is home to some of the best snowshoeing destinations worldwide.
 Packed with historic parks, backcountry ski lodges, snow-capped mountain peaks, and plenty of gorgeous views, it’s a snowshoer’s paradise.
-But Canada is a big place you say!
+But Canada is a big place, you say!
 Where should you go?
-Well, if you’re tired of the same old trails and you’re looking for a new snowshoeing adventure, look no further than Algonquin Provincial Park in Ontario.
+If you’re tired of the same old trails and looking for a new snowshoeing adventure, look no further than Algonquin Provincial Park in Ontario.
 You won’t be disappointed.

 About Algonquin Provincial Park, Ontario

-Algonquin Provincial Park is about 300 km (186 mi) north of Toronto, Ontario and about 260 km (162 mi) west of Ottawa, Ontario, Canada’s capital.
-This makes Algonquin Provincial Park a great destination for a weekend getaway from the hustle and bustle of the city or for visitors that want to visit two of Canada’s most popular showcase cities.
+Moreover, Algonquin Provincial Park is about 300 km (186 mi) north of Toronto, Ontario, and about 260 km (162 mi) west of Ottawa, Ontario, Canada’s capital.
+This makes this park an excellent destination for a weekend getaway from the hustle and bustle of the city or as part of a two-city visit to Canada’s most popular showcase cities.

 Snowshoeing enthusiasts can go virtually anywhere in the park, presuming you are an experienced snowshoer.
 For beginners, it’s best to stay on marked trails.
-Please be aware though that not all areas are plowed during the winter, so please check the trail for winter access.
-Also, make sure to purchase your park pass ahead of time at the West or East gate of the park.
+Please be aware that not all areas are plowed during the winter, so please check the trail for winter access.
+Also, make sure to purchase your park pass ahead of time online.

-If you don’t have your own pair of snowshoes or poles, you can rent them at outfitters located outside of the park.
-Algonquin Outfitters offers adults and kids snowshoe rentals, as well as poles.
+If you don’t have a pair of snowshoes or poles, you can rent them at outfitters outside the park.
+For example, Algonquin Outfitters offers adults and kids snowshoe rentals and poles.

 Interpretive Walking Trails

-If backpacking overnight is your thing, check out the two longer overnight backpacking trails, Western Uplands Backpacking Trail and Highland Backpacking Trail.
-Each backpacking trail consists of loops ranging from 19 to 88 km (12-55 mi), respectively.
-The park plows the parking lots for both trails in winter.
+If backpacking overnight is your thing, check out the two longer and more difficult overnight backpacking trails, Western Uplands Backpacking Trail and Highland Backpacking Trail.
+Each backpacking trail consists of loops ranging from 19 to 88 km (12-55 mi) respectively.
+The park plows the parking lots for both courses in winter.

 Don’t Forget The Wildlife

-The Spruce Bog Boardwalk Trail, Opeongo Road, or visiting the observation deck at the visitor’s center are popular destinations for birdwatchers.
-You can also stop in the visitor center and strike up a friendly conversation with the knowledgeable park staff about bird and wildlife watching.
-They know all the best spots and even a few secrets I’m sure!
+The Spruce Bog Boardwalk Trail, Opeongo Road, or visiting the visitor’s center’s observation deck are popular birdwatchers’ destinations.
+You can also stop in the visitor center and have a friendly conversation about bird and wildlife watching with the knowledgeable park staff.
+I’m sure they know all the best spots and even a few secrets!

-Winter camping is permitted in Algonquin Provincial Park backcountry, which is accessible only by ski or snowshoe when the snow is deep.
-Just make sure you’re prepared prior to winter camping for the first time.
+Winter camping is permitted in Algonquin Provincial Park backcountry, accessible only by ski or snowshoe when the snow is deep.
+Just make sure you’re prepared before winter camping for the first time.
 Mew Lake Campground is open year-round with reservable campsites and sites open on a first-come-first-serve basis.

-The campground also features seven yurts (tent-like structures with furniture and electric heat) available by reservation only.
+The campground also features nine yurts (tent-like structures with furniture and electric heat) available by reservation only.
 Plus, there’s a fully winterized comfort station, including laundry facilities on-site.

-Visitors must have a valid permit to use the campground.
+Before visiting, check out additional information about Mew Lake campground, including the campground’s rules and regulations, nearby attractions, and a large map.
+Also, visitors must have a valid permit to use the campground.
 Check for pricing and fees.
-With a valid permit, you can also winter camp in the park’s backcountry.
+You can also winter camp in the park’s backcountry with a valid permit.

-In the winter, the best access to Algonquin Park is along Highway 60 which travels across the park’s southwestern corner.
+In the winter, the best access to Algonquin Park is along Highway 60, which travels across the park’s southwestern corner.
 Please prepare accordingly.
-There is very limited cell phone coverage in the area.
+There is minimal cell phone coverage in the area.